Find Affordable College Courses

 Request Information

-Worcester Polytechnic Institute did quite well in this year’s ranking of the best schools for computer science students.
-It came in at #10 on the list.
+With a ranking of #10, Worcester Polytechnic Institute did quite well on this year’s best schools for computer science students.
 Located in the medium-sized city of Worcester, WPI is a private not-for-profit school with a medium-sized student population.

 While working on their degree, compsci majors at WPI accumulate an average of around $27,000 in student debt.
 This translates to an average monthly loan payment of $515, based on a 10-year repayment plan.